-The long list of sites will be ranked according to their performance against the 15 criteria as outlined previously.
+The Long List of sites will be ranked according to their performance against the criteria above.
 The traffic light approach to assessing the sites allows this ranking to be undertaken in a transparent way.
 In each case the assessment made against each site when giving a 'red', 'amber' or 'green' classification will be justified to ensure a clear audit trail to the assessment.

 At this stage a further criteria will be imposed on the list of potential MSW and C&I sites relating to whether the site falls within the Green Belt or not (Major Developed Sites within the Green Belt will be preferential to non-MDS sites within the Green Belt).

-Those sites with the greatest prevalence of 'green' indicators and outside of the Green Belt (including MDS sites within the Green Belt) will form the most preferable potential MSW & C&I waste management sites.
-The next most preferable pool of sites, termed the 'reserve sites' will be those with the greatest prevalence of 'green' indicators which are MDS within the Green Belt.
-The 'reserve' pool of sites will include those with the greatest prevalence of 'green' / 'amber' indicators outside the Green Belt, and so on.
+Those sites with the greatest prevalence of 'green' indicators and outside of the Green Belt (including MDS sites within the Green Belt) will form the Short List Sites representing the most preferable potential MSW & C&I waste management sites.